 - National Kitchen & Bath Association: If you specialize in one of these areas, they accredit certificate, associate's and bachelor's degree-level programs.

 You should also verify that your online interior design degree will qualify you for the NCIDQ certification exam and for licensure in your state.

 Find out what to expect in an interior design salary.

 If there is a theme for aspiring interior designers to note, it's this: an interior design career offers many rewards (financial and otherwise), but you have to be willing to pay your dues in entry-level jobs before you work your way up.

-Most people think of interior designers as self-employed professionals (about 25 percent are) who help couples and families re-design and re-furnish the interior of their homes.
+Most people think of interior designers as self-employed professionals (about 32% are) who help couples and families re-design and re-furnish the interior of their homes.
 But interior designers work in larger capacity and actually cross all types of industries.
-The U.S. Bureau of Labor Statistics (BLS) 2014-15 Occupational Outlook Handbook lists the median annual salaries for interior designers in the top five industries where they work:
+The U.S. Bureau of Labor Statistics (BLS) 2022 Occupational Employment Statistics lists the median annual salaries for interior designers based on the top metropolitan areas where they work:

 Job Growth and Outlook for Interior Designers

-The BLS predicts a 13 percent job growth for interior designers through 2022.
-Considering the national average for all occupations is 11 percent, this equates to as fast as average.
-About 4 percent of designers work in construction related industries and since construction is anticipated to grow, these professionals will see solid job growth.
+The BLS predicts 3.9% job growth for interior designers through 2031.
+About 32% of designers are self-employed and 13% work in architectural and engineering related industries and since these areas are anticipated to grow, these professionals may see solid job growth.